 Town boards, committees, and departments; civic organizations; and residents may bring proposals for funding to the CPC.
-Such proposals must be submitted in the form and schedule prescribed by the CPC, in order to be considered for funding at a Town Meeting.
-The CPC is empowered to make recommendations to Town Meeting; the Committee does not have the authority to appropriate funds for particular projects.
-While the power to appropriate CPA funds is reserved solely for Town Meeting, Town Meeting may act only upon the recommendations of the CPC.
-Town Meeting may choose to deny or reduce funding for a project recommended by the CPC, but it may not increase a recommended appropriation nor may Town Meeting entertain a project for CPA funding unless recommended by the CPC.
+Such proposals must be submitted by December 1, in the form prescribed by the CPC, in order to be considered for funding at the next (spring) Town Meeting.
+The CPC is empowered to make recommendations to Town Meeting; it does not have authority to appropriate funds for particular projects.
+While the power to appropriate CPA funds is reserved solely for Town Meeting, it may act only upon the recommendations of the CPC.
+It may choose to deny or reduce funding for a project recommended by the CPC, but it may not increase a recommended appropriation or entertain a project for CPA funding not recommended by the CPC.